davekennedy1/focusrite/README.md

 # Focusrite Bingo Game
 Bingo game tech test for Focusrite written in node Typescript

+Welcome to the Bingo Challenge.
+As the captain of a submarine stopped by a giant squid, you'll need to win a bingo game to continue your journey.

 ## Data set file formatting
 It is understood the data set will adhere to the following rules:
 1. The drawn numbers must appear first in the file and be separated from the cards by a line break